acoppes/acoppes/site/_drafts/tdd-games.markdown

 After having the initial context, I define the actions using my Triggers' Logic (which is like a simplified tool to control execution using Game Objects) in order to create the test.

 The Triggers' Logic is something I made to create logic composing Game Objects.
-There is a [blog posts I wrote at Gemserk](https://blog.gemserk.com/2017/03/27/playing-with-starcraft-2-editor-to-understand-how-a-good-rts-is-made/) explaing where the inspiration came from and its first iterations.
-Even though it might look pretty similar to what I created at Ironhide when working on Iron Marines, I coded it from zero and made different design decisions.
+There is a [blog posts I wrote at Gemserk](https://blog.gemserk.com/2017/03/27/playing-with-starcraft-2-editor-to-understand-how-a-good-rts-is-made/) explaining where the inspiration came from and its first iterations.
+It is pretty similar to what I created at Ironhide when working on Iron Marines but I've to code it from zero and made different design decisions in that process.

 For example, the actions for the previous test case could be:

   1. Move the character to the right.
   2. Wait some time.
   3. Check the character is falling.